Chimalpahin/Night-of-the-Living-Dead-Esperanto/README.md

 Script currently needs to be translated into Esperanto.
 Nothing else can really be done until then. ;)

+## Contributing

+### Translation

+For those of you helping out with translation, if you need help with how to use Git, please let me know (RachelJMorris@gmail.com) - You can also edit the script file from the GitHub web interface itself; click the **script.txt** file, and there's an edit icon next to the **history** button.

 ## Volunteer Roles

 Definitely need some volunteers!